kujaku11/mt_metadata/docs/source/ts_metadata_guide.rst

 .. container::
    :name: directions

-   .. table:: The convention for many MT setups follows the right-hand-rule (Figure `2 <#fig:reference>`__) with X in the northern direction, Y in the eastern direction, and Z positive down.
+   .. table:: The convention for many MT setups follows the right-hand-rule ( :ref:`Figure 2 <reference_frame>`.) with X in the northern direction, Y in the eastern direction, and Z positive down.
 If the setup has multiple channels in the same direction, they can be labeled with a Number.
 For instance, if you measure multiple electric fields Ex01, Ey01, Ex02, Ey02.

       ============= ===================
       **Direction** **Definition**